Transposit scores $35M to build data-driven runbooks for faster disaster recovery – TechCrunch

 “We know that the real superpower of the product is that we focus on the human and the user side of things.
 And as a result, we’re building an engineering culture that I think is somewhat differentiated,” Huang told TechCrunch.

-Transposit is a platform that its core helps manage APIs, connections to other programs, so it starts with a basic understanding of how various underlying technologies work together inside a company.
+Transposit is a platform that at its core helps manage APIs, connections to other programs, so it starts with a basic understanding of how various underlying technologies work together inside a company.
 This is essential for a tool that is trying to help engineers in a moment of panic, figure out how to get back to a working state.

 When it comes to disaster recovery, there are essentially two pieces: getting the systems working again, then figuring out what happened.
 For the first piece the company is building data-driven runbooks.
 By being data-driven, they aren’t static documents.
 Instead the underlying machine learning algorithms can look at how the engineers recovered and adjust accordingly.

 “We realized that no one was focusing on what we realize is the root problem here, which is how do I have access to the right set of data to make it easier to reconstruct that timeline, and understand what happened?
-We took those two pieces together, this notion that runbooks are a critical piece of how you spread knowledge and spread process, and this other. piece, which is the data, is critical, Huang said.
+We took those two pieces together, this notion that runbooks are a critical piece of how you spread knowledge and spread process, and this other piece, which is the data, is critical,” Huang said.

 Today the company has 26 employees including Huang and Lamas who Huang brought on board from Splunk last year to be CEO.
 The company is somewhat unique having two women running the organization, and they are trying to build a diverse workforce as they build their company to 50 people in the next 12 months.